 How to Grow Tomatoes at Home

-Tomatoes are an essential component of one’s diet because in addition to lending various dishes a delicious flavor, they also have high nutritional value that provides significant benefits to the body and overall health.
+Tomatoes are an essential component of one’s diet because, in addition to lending various dishes a delicious flavor, they also have a lot of nutrients that can help keep you healthy.

 While they’re readily found in stores and markets, sometimes tomatoes can be expensive and of poor quality.
-Fortunately, like so many other foods, it’s easy for you to grow tomatoes at home and you can plant enough to have an endless supply – that you know will be of the highest quality.
+Fortunately, like so many other foods, it’s easy for you to grow tomatoes at home and you can plant enough to have an endless supply.

-When you grow your own tomatoes you can guarantee that they’re free from pesticides and other chemicals that are used in commercial growing operations to keep them fresh longer.
-It’s also very cheap, and you ultimately get 100% organic, fresh, delicious tomatoes at home.
+When you grow your own tomatoes, you can guarantee that they’re free of pesticides and other chemicals that are used in commercial growing to keep them fresh longer.
+It’s also very cheap to do so, and you’ll ultimately get 100% organic, fresh, delicious tomatoes at home.

-In today’s article we want to share some simple tips for growing your own organic tomatoes at home in pots that you might already have around the house.
-Pay attention to every detail to ensure your crop is successful.
+In today’s article, we want to share some simple tips for growing your own organic tomatoes at home in pots that you might already have around the house.
+Pay attention to every detail to ensure success!

 - In general, we recommend using a pot that’s at least 20 inches deep, with a proportional width.
 That will give the roots enough space to grow.

-- Containers made of plastic are easier to move around.
+- Plastic containers are easier to move around.

-- Finally, place a bowl or shallow dish underneath the pot to collect any water that drains out.
+- Finally, place a bowl or shallow dish underneath the pot to collect the water that drains out.

 Ensure your pot has good drainage

-The drainage of the pot is another important factor that’s worth remembering.
-There should be holes in the bottom to facilitate good drainage and keep the soil from accumulating too much moisture.
+The drainage is another important factor that’s worth considering.
+There should be holes in the bottom of your pot to facilitate good drainage and keep the soil from accumulating too much moisture.

-To keep the soil from coming out of those holes, you can place a small screen in the bottom of the pot.
+To keep the soil from coming out of those holes, you can place a small screen at the bottom of the pot.

 A better option is to mix 60% coconut fiber with 40% vermicompost.